 - Now, slip out your thumb and form the fifth and final pleat by folding up the remaining point of dough and tucking it into the hole where your thumb was.

-- Place the roll After shaping the last roll, let the rolls rise, pleated side down, for 30-40 minutes, until not quite doubled in size.
+- After shaping the last roll, dust the tops of the shaped rolls with a bit more rye flour.
+Place them pleated side down on the damp kitchen towel you prepared earlier (with the poppy seeds scattered on it).
+Let the rolls rise, pleated side down, for 30-40 minutes, until not quite doubled in size.

 - Turn the rolls right side up and allow to rise another 10-15 minutes, until approximately doubled in size.